Simulating non-Markovian open quantum dynamics by exploiting physics-informed neural network: Introduction

 Numerous approaches have been developed to simulate the non-Markovian dynamics of many-body OQSs \cite{Tam18030402,Lam193721,PhysRevLett.82.1801,10.1063/1.1647528,PhysRevLett.123.050601,PhysRevLett.88.170407,suess2014hierarchy,PhysRevLett.115.266802,PhysRevLett.130.186301,PhysRevB.87.115115,PhysRevLett.88.256403,RevModPhys.92.011001,10.1063/1.3173823,RevModPhys.93.015008,li2023dissipatons,Yan14054105,li2024toward,moix2013hybrid,duan2017zero,hsieh2018unified,10.1063/1.1580111}.
 Among these, the dissipaton-embedded quantum master equation (DQME) \cite{Yan14054105,li2024toward} has emerged as a promising method, offering a compact representation of quantum dissipative dynamics and excellent transferability.
 Its second-quantized formulation has been demonstrated to be equivalent to the extensively employed hierarchical equations of motion (HEOM) \cite{Tan89101,YAN2004216,Jin08234703,PhysRevLett.109.266403}, and the dissipaton picture shares common features with the pseudomode theory \cite{PhysRevA.55.2290,Tam18030402,Lam193721,cirio2023pseudofermion,Lin251289,PhysRevResearch.2.043058}.
 However, these methods all confront an inherent exponential wall: their computational costs scale exponentially with both the system size and the complexity of environmental memory.

-To overcome this problem, one common approach is to employ a variational ansatz to represent the dynamical variables in a quantum dynamical equation, such as the reduced density operator (RDO) and auxialiary density operators (ADOs) in the HEOM method and the reduced density tensor (RDT) in the DQME method.
-Tensor network states (TNSs) \cite{verstraete2008matrix,schollwock2011density,orus2014practical,shi2018efficient} and neural quantum states (NQSs) \cite{doi:10.1126/science.aag2302,PhysRevLett.125.100503,PhysRevLett.122.250502,PhysRevLett.122.250501,PhysRevLett.122.250503,PhysRevB.99.214306,cao2025arxiv,ye2025simulating} approaches have been developed to efficiently represent these time-dependent dynamical variables.
-For instance, matrix product states (MPSs) have been employed to compress the ADOs in HEOM \cite{shi2018efficient,ke2022hierarchical,ke2023tree,preston2025nonadiabatic}, while restricted boltzmann mechines (RBM) have been used to represent the RDT in DQME \cite{cao2025arxiv}.
+To overcome this problem, one common approach is to employ a variational ansatz to represent the dynamical variables in a quantum dynamical equation, such as the reduced density operator (RDO) and auxiliary density operators (ADOs) in the HEOM method and the reduced density tensor (RDT) in the DQME method.
+Tensor network states (TNSs) \cite{verstraete2008matrix,schollwock2011density,orus2014practical,shi2018efficient} and neural quantum states (NQSs) \cite{doi:10.1126/science.aag2302,PhysRevLett.125.100503,PhysRevLett.122.250502,PhysRevLett.122.250501,PhysRevLett.122.250503,PhysRevB.99.214306,cao2026simulating,ye2025simulating} approaches have been developed to efficiently represent these time-dependent dynamical variables.
+For instance, matrix product states (MPSs) have been employed to compress the ADOs in HEOM \cite{shi2018efficient,ke2022hierarchical,ke2023tree,preston2025nonadiabatic}, while restricted Boltzmann mechines (RBMs) have been used to represent the RDT in DQME \cite{cao2026simulating}.
 The resulting MPS-HEOM and RBM-DQME approaches have achieved significant reduction in the number of required dynamical variables.
+Recently, operator learning techniques have also been explored, offering an alternative approach for simulating OQS dynamics by utilizing machine learning \cite{zhang2024artificial,zhang2025neural}.